| IMPORTANT On

 They

-offered me neither bread nor wine
+offered me neither bread nor wine So I bent down in search.

 I recognized the Runes; wailing I grasped them.